-School of Trades Launched in 2022, the Ferretti Group's "School of Trades" project continued to expand in 2023 and 2024, with the aim of training the future generation of professionals in the high-end nautical sector.
+School of Trades

+Launched in 2022, the Ferretti Group's "School of Trades" project continued to expand in 2023 and 2024, with the aim of training the future generation of professionals in the high-end nautical sector.
 Aimed at young people aged between 18 and 29, the program combines theoretical training and practical experience, offering participants skills directly applicable in the working environment.
 The initiative, which goes far beyond a simple apprenticeship, consists of several stages: classroom courses held by Group managers and experts, practical workshops and field training in production departments, thus creating concrete career opportunities in the industry.

 The project received a significant commitment in terms of financial and human resources, with Ferretti Group allocating visible funds in the company budget with plans to increase them based on company needs and the demand for highly qualified personnel.
 Notably, also in 2024, the project continued with two programs lasting approximately 3 months each (500 hours of internship in total).
 The first program, held at the Forlì campus from 13 November 2023 to 17 February 2024, involved 11 trainees, while the second, held at the Ravenna campus from 7 October 2024 to 24 January 2025, involved 14 trainees.
 The training led to the qualification of the role of the nautical carpenter: the course was structured in an initial theoretical phase in the classroom, followed by practical workshop activities and finally by on-the-job experience directly in the shipyard.
-Trainees were supervised by tutors and the HR team, who drew up evaluation sheets at the end of the participants being hired.
+Trainees were supervised by tutors and the HR team, who drew up evaluation sheets at the end of the course; the most deserving trainees were then placed on fixed-term contracts, with more than half of the participants being hired.